Haro (character): Reguild Century

+Ad Stella

+Mobile Suit Gundam: The Witch from Mercury has Haros used by numerous characters enrolled at Asticassia School of Technology and affiliated with the Benerit Group Corporation.
+Most are painted orange, though the most prominent Haro, owned by Rouji Chante, is instead green.

+In other media

 Video games

-In the game, Gundam SEED Never Ending Tomorrow, there is a special mode called "Haro Madness" where the player fights gigantic versions of "Pink-Chan", "Navy-Chan", and a green Haro.
+In the game, Mobile Suit Gundam SEED Never Ending Tomorrow and the remaster Mobile Suit Gundam SEED Never Ending Tomorrow R, there is a special mode called "Haro Madness" where the player fights gigantic versions of "Pink-Chan", "Navy-Chan", and a green Haro.
 They have their own signature traits, and this mode is said to be one of the hardest in the entire game.

 In the SD Gundam: G Generation series of tactical role-playing games, Haros frequently appear as secret units, generally ones of overwhelming power, such as the giant "Psycho Haro" of SD Gundam: G Generation Zero, which is easily capable of destroying an enemy fleet in a single turn.
 Another mission on G Generation Seed which the player had to defeat the Pink Haro.

 In arcade fighting game Mobile Suit Gundam: EX Revue, when any player gets dizzy, Instead of stars there is Haro.

 In the Super Robot Wars series of video games, Haros are rare equippable items, usually providing a large bonus to the equipping unit's stats or simply a sub-pilot of Usso Erwin (Mobile Suit V Gundam) or Lockon Stratos (Mobile Suit Gundam 00).
 Additionally, in the early Super Famicom installments, the various forms of AI that controlled many common enemy units were represented by portraits of Haro.
 Using Spirit Command Daunt (脱力) in other games than Original Generations will shown a green Haro (or Pink Haro in Super Robot Wars J) will spin around the target, causing the target to lose 10 Will Points (or some battle events will cause lose more than 10 Will Points without using Daunt).
 In the very early series (before 4), the AI units head icons are Haros, rather than computer chips.

 In Harobots series developed by Sunrise Interactive, Haro is portrayed as trainer's pet.

 In the Dynasty Warriors: Gundam series, enemies will occasionally drop power-ups resembling Haro with open wing flaps, which refills the player's health and special power bars to maximum.
 Also in Dynasty Warriors: Gundam 2, new objectives are signalled by a "Haro, haro" sound (the voice differs depending on region), and the Pink-chan Haro appears on the Game Over screen saying "Focus" (in the English version).
 One of the random Submissions that appears during the game's regular missions is Lacus asking the player to find and rescue Haro for her, Haro never speaks directly but if the mission is completed he asks Lacus to join the players side.